LeGoffMael/insta_assets_picker/MIGRATION_GUIDE.md

 The `InstaAssetsExportDetails` was also updated.
-The crop files are now nullable, an all the crop parameters are returned in a new class called `InstaAssetsExportData`.
+The cropped files are now nullable, an all the crop parameters are returned in a new class called `InstaAssetsExportData`.

 ```diff
 + class InstaAssetsExportData {